AndersDeath/holy-theory/content/algorithms/linear-search.md

    - If the current element is not equal to the target value, the search continues by moving to the next element in the list.
    - This process is repeated until either the target value is found or the end of the list is reached.

+**Time Complexity:**

+The time complexity of Linear Search is O(n), where 'n' is the number of elements in the array.
+In the worst case, the algorithm may need to iterate through the entire list to find the target value.
+While Linear Search is simple, it may not be the most efficient for large datasets, especially when compared to more advanced search algorithms like binary search on sorted lists.
+However, it is easy to understand and implement.

 ```typescript